The five labours of Europe:

 More State Aid and Other National Public Funding?

-More European Public lunding?
+More European Public Funding?

-(iii) Research, Entreprcneurship and Nlarkct Inicraction
+(iii) Research, Entrepreneurship and Market Interaction

 Towards a Genuine European Research Arca (ERA)